Antonio Verrio

 Antonio Verrio (c.
-1636 – 15 June 1707) was an Italian painter.
+1636 – 15 June 1707) was an Italian Baroque painter.
 He was responsible for introducing Baroque mural painting into England and served the Crown over a thirty-year period.

 Career

 Verrio, born in Lecce, Kingdom of Naples, started his career in Lecce and was a pupil of Giovanni Andrea Coppola (1597–1659).
 Several works by Verrio still exist in the Apulian city, including S. Francesco Saverio appare al Beato Marcello Mastrilli – his first known signed work.

 Around 1665, Verrio moved to the region of Toulouse where he was commissioned to decorate the Château de Bonrepos, the property of Pierre-Paul Riquet, promoter of the Canal du Midi.
-He then settled in Toulouse itself where he worked for the Carmes Déchaussées and the Capucins.
-Today two of his paintings, Le Mariage de la Vierge et Saint-Félix de Cantalice, are in the collection of the Musée des Augustins there.
-Around 1670, Verrio moved to Paris where he developed an aristocratic clientele and decorated three private houses including the hotel Brûlart – the only one that still exists today (in private hands).
+He then settled in Toulouse itself where he worked for the Discalced Carmelites and the Capuchins.
+Today two of his paintings, Le Mariage de la Vierge and Saint-Félix de Cantalice, are in the collection of the Musée des Augustins there.
+Around 1670, Verrio moved to Paris where he developed an aristocratic clientele and decorated three private houses including the Hotel Brûlart – the only one that still exists today (in private hands).

-In March 1672, Verrio crossed the Channel on the recommendation of Ralph Montagu, who had been English Ambassador Extraordinary in Paris since 1669.
-Thanks to Montagu, Verrio made his English debut working for aristocrats such as the 1st Earl of Arlington (Euston Hall and Arlington House, now destroyed) and the 1st Duke of Lauderdale (Ham House, now a property of The National Trust), and rapidly acquired the royal patronage of Charles II.
+In March 1672, Verrio crossed the English Channel on the recommendation of Ralph Montagu (later Duke of Montagu), who had been English Ambassador Extraordinary in Paris since 1669.
+Thanks to Montagu, Verrio made his English debut working for aristocrats such as Henry Bennet, 1st Earl of Arlington (Euston Hall and Arlington House, now destroyed) and John Maitland, 1st Duke of Lauderdale (Ham House, now a property of the National Trust), and rapidly acquired the royal patronage of Charles II.

-By 1675, Verrio had painted the exquisite allegorical portrait of the king known as The Sea Triumph of Charles II, and was 'denizened' on 5 May of that year.
+By 1675, Verrio had painted the exquisite allegorical portrait of the King known as The Sea Triumph of Charles II, and was 'denizened' on 5 May of that year.
 Soon afterwards he was engaged to decorate the North Range of Windsor Castle, where he collaborated with the architect Hugh May and the sculptor Grinling Gibbons.
 This was the most important commission of his entire career: twenty ceilings, three staircases, the King's Chapel and St George's Hall for which he was paid the colossal sum of £10195 8s 4d.
 On its completion, in 1684, Verrio was appointed Chief First Painter.
 Only three ceilings have survived the redecoration of the castle commissioned by George IV during the 1820s.